Program Dates*: Mar 4-12, 2016

 - Information Sessions:

 The program takes place in multiple locations within Cuba.
-Participants depart from Miami and arrive to start their Cuban adventure in Havana and visit UNESCO sites such as Old Havana and the Viñales Valley.
-The program also includes a stay in Santiago, on the eastern end of the country, allowing students to see more than one part of the culture and country.
+Participants start their Cuban adventure in Havana and visit UNESCO sites such as Old Havana and the Viñales Valley.

 While on the program, students participate in several guided tours and excursions as a part of the courses.
 Students will stay in hotels during the program and meals will be provided.

-Students take 3 credits in history and the course is designated as an Experiential Learning course, allowing students to fulfill one of the university ExL requirements.
+Students take 3 credits and the course can be designated as an Experiential Learning course, allowing students to fulfill one of the university ExL requirements.
 In order to discuss how this program may fit into their plans of studies, students should meet with their academic advisor and the Program Director (Professor Kathleen Tobin).
-Students do not register for these courses on their own; instead, IPO works with the Office of the Registrar to register students after the study abroad application is complete.
+Students do not register for these courses on their own; instead, IAO works with the Office of the Registrar to register students after the study abroad application is complete.

 The course offerings are listed below.

-Program participants are responsible for paying Purdue Calumet tuition and fees as generated in their student accounts.
-This program’s tuition and fees will be part of the Spring 2014 costs for attending the university.
-Many students can use the same Financial Aid that they get during the normal Academic Year.
-IPO strongly recommends that students talk to the Office of Financial Aid & Student Accounts to find out more about their individual budgets.
+Program participants are responsible for paying the program cost by the schedule shown below.
+Many students can use some of the same Financial Aid that they get during the normal Academic Year.
+IAO strongly recommends that students talk to the Office of Financial Aid & Student Accounts to find out more about their individual budgets.

 Other expenses are a part of the Program Cost as outlined below.
 Program participants are responsible for making and meeting payments as outlined below.